top of page

 • previous usability testing sessions,

-• user research, such as personas, user journeys,
+• user research (interviews, personas, user journeys),

 • notes from previous brainstorming and ideation sessions,